isomerpages/moe-yishuntownsec/_co-curriculum/Cross Cultural Learning/Cross Cultural Trip to Beijing, China.md

 ---
 # **Cross-Cultural Trip to Beijing, China**

-To broaden the perspectives of YTzens, YTSS organised a China immersion programme to Beijing and Tianjin from 9th to 16th November 2014.
+To broaden the perspectives of YTzens, YTSS organised a China immersion programme to Beijing and Tianjin from 9th&nbsp;to 16th&nbsp;November 2014.
 Throughout this trip, students were given ample learning opportunities to develop them into leaders who are more confident, as well as thinkers who are able to think innovatively and critically while dealing with global issues.

 Students were culturally immersed in a country poised to become the next global superpower, discovering for themselves the dragon of the orient through exploring the following learning themes: Arts and Architecture, Collaboration, Education and Tourism.
 These themes have allowed students to investigate issues crucial to a country’s development and to think of how Singapore can leverage the success of China in certain aspects by doing detailed comparisons and conducting in-depth research.